widgetbook/widgetbook/README.md

 # Contributions

-We love the community and we'd love it even more if you'd like to contribute to one or all Widgetbook packages.
-Feel free to open a pull-request at any time 💙
+We love the open source flutter community!💙 If you'd like to contribute to one or all Widgetbook packages, feel free to open a pull-request at any time.
+To give new contributors exciting first challenges, we're labelling some easy-to-fix issues "good first issue".

 # Questions or Issues?

-If something does not feel right or if you have questions feel free to contact us.
+If something does not feel right or if you have questions, feel free to contact us.
 You can do so by [creating an issue](https://github.com/widgetbook/widgetbook/issues), [contacting us on discord](https://discord.gg/zT4AMStAJA) or [booking a call with us via calendly](https://calendly.com/widgetbook/call).